fraserivison/drf-api/README.md

   - Upon successful authentication, the API returns a JWT, which users must send in the `Authorization` header for all protected routes.

 - **Permissions**:
-  - **IsusernameOrReadOnly**: Custom permission class that ensures users can only modify or delete their own data (e.g., profiles and tracks).
+  - **IsownerOrReadOnly**: Custom permission class that ensures users can only modify or delete their own data (e.g., profiles and tracks).
 Users cannot modify other users' profiles or tracks.
   - **Authentication**: The JWT token is required to access any endpoint that interacts with user-specific data (e.g., updating a profile or uploading a track).
   - **Read-only Permissions**: Some endpoints (e.g., viewing tracks and events) may be accessible to any authenticated user.